 She is a Director of the New York Philharmonic where she not only chairs its Music Policy and Special Events Committee but also serves on the Executive and Education Committees.
 In addition, she chaired the Orchestra’s 150th Anniversary Ball, presided over the Volunteer Council and as an Assistant Archivist, responded to research questions about the Orchestra’s history.
 Mrs. LeFrak also served as an Archival Curator of Philharmonic exhibits.
-Because of her passion for the arts, she was appointed to the New York State Council on the Arts.
+Because of her passion for the arts, she served on the New York State Council on the Arts.

 After completing her tenure as President of the Women’s Committee of the Central Park Conservancy for which she received the Frederick Law Olmstead award, she has continued as an active board member.
 Mrs. LeFrak is also a member of the Administrative Board of Sloan-Kettering Memorial Cancer Center, and a former Vice president of the Center’s “Dream Team,” which grants wishes to terminally ill patients.